-- Islamic asset administration and fund domiciliation
+- Shari’a-compliant asset administration and fund domiciliation;

-- Islamic private wealth management
+- Shari’a-compliant private wealth management and administration.

 Jersey’s funds sector is a leader in Shari’a-compliant asset management.
 The jurisdiction is a preferred domicile for developed asset classes, such as real estate, private equity, commodity, and equity, for Shari’a-compliant fund mandates.
 Funds in Jersey are regulated depending on the type of investors they have and whether they are closed or open-ended funds.
 Sophisticated or institutional investors are subject to a lighter touch regulatory framework, provided that the offer document clearly outlines the risks involved in the fund.

-Establishing Shariah-compliant fund-like structures
+Establishing Shari’a-compliant fund-like structures

 The necessity to appoint a Shari’a Supervisory Board (SSB) to provide guidance regarding Shari’a considerations and compliance is a process which Jersey is highly experienced in.
-A number of Shariah-compliant funds have been established in Jersey, from set up and administration to audit.
-Jersey’s local professionals are experienced in the specific requirements of the SSB, including the preparations leading up to issue of the fatwa and the requirement for ongoing advice on the monitoring of the Shariah compliance of the structure.
-In Jersey, there are legal, administrative and accounting experts who understand and embrace the role of the SSB and can tailor the structuring of a fund in line with complex requirements.
+Several Shari’a-compliant funds have been established in Jersey, from set up and administration to audit.
+Jersey’s local professionals are experienced in the specific requirements of the SSB, including the preparations leading up to issue of the fatwa and the requirement for ongoing advice on the monitoring of the Shari’a-compliance of the structure.
+In Jersey, there are legal, administrative, and accounting experts who understand and embrace the role of the SSB and can tailor the structuring of a fund in line with complex requirements.

 Jersey’s finance industry has an established reputation for corporate structuring, and especially special purpose vehicles (SPVs) used for a variety of purposes, including the acquisition of real estate assets in the UK, Europe and the USA.
-Historically GCC obligors (bond issuers) would use a subsidiary company as an SPV.
-However, Shariah scholars have deemed this unacceptable and require that SPVs should be independent, enabling Jersey entities to be used successfully to facilitate Sukuk structures.
+Shari’a scholars have deemed the use of independent SPVs acceptable, enabling Jersey entities to be used successfully to facilitate Sukuk structures.
 Jersey-based SPVs have been used in connection with a wide variety of Shari’a-compliant capital markets transactions.
 These have included structures established for the purpose of making off-balance sheet investments and securitising assets.